Make Sentences

 Plurals

 As you have already seen, forming plurals is about as easy as in English — where the basic rule is "just add -s".
-You may also remember that in Klingon, the plural ending depends on whether the noun is a being capable of language or a body part.
+You may also remember that in Klingon, the plural ending depends on whether the noun is a being capable of language or a body part or something else.

 Beings capable of language take -pu' (tlhIngan "a Klingon", tlhInganpu' "Klingons").

-Body parts take -Du' (and will be introduced later).
+Body parts take -Du' (and you will practice those in a later unit).

 Note that Klingons do not generally consider robots (no matter how smart or independent) to qualify as "beings capable of language".
 Thus robots usually (and in this course, always) use the plural suffix -mey: one qoq, several qoqmey.